yota345/terraform_blue_green/README.md

     -backend-config="region=ap-northeast-1"
 ```

-You could push/pull your tfstate file in S3.
+You could push/pull your tfstate file from/to S3.
 ```
 ## push
 terraform remote push